fbpx

 • In-office/outpatient procedure

-• No cutting, heating, burning, lasering, steaming, or implantation
+• No heating, burning, lasering, steaming, or implantation

 After the Optilume® BPH procedure you will notice an immediate improvement in both urinary symptoms and quality of life, including improved urinary flow and the ability to happily relieve your bladder.
 Clinical studies show significant and durable improvements (3,4), allowing you to reclaim control of your urinary system.

-Are you ready to restore your flow and reclaim your life?
+Are you ready to begin your BPH treatment, restore your flow and reclaim your life?

 Visit our Find A Provider tool to find a local Optilume BPH trained physician